nestorrente/erdiagram/docs/Configuration_options.md

 | `usePluralTableNames` | `boolean` | `true`, `false` | `false` | When `true`, _ERDiagram_ will name the database tables using the plural of the entities' names.
 For example, the entity `User` will be modelled using the `Users` table. |
 | `idNamingStrategy` | `function` | _many_ | `StandardIdNamingStrategies.DEFAULT` | Allows to customize the naming strategy for the identity column of the table.
 You can use any of the standard values (defined in the `StandardIdNamingStrategies` object) or write your own function `(entityName: string) => string`. |

-### MysqlDialect, OracleDialect, PostgresqlDialect, SqliteDialect, and SqlServerDialect
+### SqlDialect (MysqlDialect, OracleDialect, PostgresqlDialect, SqliteDialect, and SqlServerDialect)

 | Property | Type | Allowed values | Default value | description |
 |----------|------|----------------|---------------|-------------|